rohanmitro/ma-monitor/README.md

 - **Data Analysis and Visualization**: Generate reports and dashboards to visualize M&A trends and activities.

 ## Data Sources
+### Used in PoC
+- [News API](https://newsapi.org): Aggregates news articles from various sources.
+Used to fetch German-language articles related to M&A.

+### Potential Data Sources
 | **Category**               | **Source**                                           | **Type**             | **Description**                                                                 | **URL**                                                             | **RSS Feed**                                                        |
 |----------------------------|------------------------------------------------------|----------------------|---------------------------------------------------------------------------------|---------------------------------------------------------------------|---------------------------------------------------------------------|
 | **News Aggregators**       | Google News                                          | Web Scraping     | Comprehensive source for various news articles, including press releases and financial news. | [Google News](https://news.google.com)                              | No                                                                  |